swilliams11/apigee-cloudfoundry-edgemicro/README.md

 A subsequent goal is to start both Microgateway and Spring Boot on the same VM.

 ## What is completed?
-Items 1 and 2 are complete.
+Items 1, 2, 3 and 4 are complete.
+I used the existing [Bosh Nginx release](https://github.com/cloudfoundry-community/nginx-release) to handle this.

+TLS is configured on Nginx with a self-signed certificate.

 ## Bosh Lite
 I used [Bosh lite](https://github.com/cloudfoundry/bosh-lite) to test it.